digitalrebar/provision/README.rst

 .. note::  We HIGHLY recommend using the ``latest`` version of the documentation, as it contains the most up to date information.
 Use the version selector in the lower right corner of your browser.

-Our `Stable Quick Start <http://provision.readthedocs.io/en/stable/doc/quickstart.html>`_ has fast play-with-it steps.
+Our `Quick Start <http://provision.readthedocs.io/en/latest/doc/quickstart.html>`_ has fast play-with-it steps.
 Don't worry, they are very simple and take 10 to 20 minutes.

-Want the `Latest Quick Start <http://provision.readthedocs.io/en/tip/doc/quickstart.html>`_?
-You'll have access to the newest features in tested work for the next release.
-This is NOT the bleeding edge!
+You can choose from stable or tip.
+Tip is the very bleeding edge of development.

 Regular `Install <http://provision.readthedocs.io/en/latest/doc/install.html>`_ for more details on the install steps.
 These include production options. (`Previous Version Docs <http://provision.readthedocs.io/en/latest/doc/quickstart.html>`_)